How to pray first, often and strategically

 This past Thursday evening, I received word that my thesis project was given final approval and I will be receiving a Doctor of Ministry Degree from Gordon Conwell Theological Seminary on May 9th, 2015.
 I started thinking about the reasons I decided to move forward with a doctorate degree.
 I would like to share some of those here in an attempt to give pastors and other ministry leaders some insight into what the Doctor of Ministry is and the reasons I chose to pursue it.

 - Further learning: “Leaders are readers.”
-I am not sure who first said/b>
+I am not sure who first said this,/b>

 by Ryan Jespersen on January 28, 2015 in great commission